wikinderbear/wikinder-rebase-2025-12-10/Music-notation-on-computers.md

 LilyPond notation is useful for writing simple scores.
 It is less interchangeable, although python-ly provides limited support for converting to MusicXML.

-Below are fragments of LilyPond code for nursery rhymes.
-For the full code and instructions, see [#How to convert LilyPond files](#how-to-convert-lilypond-files).
+Below are fragments of LilyPond scores for nursery rhymes.
+For the full scores and instructions, see [#How to convert LilyPond scores](#how-to-convert-lilypond-scores).
 All files are available in [my repo](https://github.com/yuukiarchive/sheetmusic).

 ## Row, Row, Row Your Boat